 When it comes to agency pricing models in Hong Kong, a lot are outdated and work against being in favour of the client.
-Something you will come across frequently when it comes to paid media is a % of ad spend being allocated to management fee.
+Something you will come across frequently when it comes to paid media is a % of ad spend being allocated to the management fee.

-This incentivises agencies to naturally spend all of your budget to maintain their own management fees, regardless whether that budget is spent efficiently or not.
+This incentivises agencies to naturally spend all of your budget to maintain their own management fees, regardless of whether that budget is spent efficiently or not.
 This model is contrary in doing what every single marketer should optimise campaigns for – targeted, relevant, high-converting audiences – which in most cases should consciously try to maximise budget based on results vs the scatter shotgun approach.

 Fact is that you need to find an agency that is willing to bet on their execution capabilities and tie your success to theirs.
-In order to do that, the management fee should start off with an “entry level” model for managing online marketing ads and gather the necessary data for setting performance benchmarks (upon mutual agreement).
+In order to do that, the management fee should start off with an “entry-level” model for managing online marketing ads and gathering the necessary data for setting performance benchmarks (upon mutual agreement).
 Subsequently, when these benchmarks are hit, the agency will get performance bonuses; and if they underperform, their management fee decreases as a penalty.
 First Page is a firm believer of such performance-based models for all our campaigns (with significant budgets).
 This pushes your agency to not just deliver at standard rates, but to overperform so that they do not just keep their clients happy, but justify their management fee and grow revenue as well.

 When it comes to SEO campaigns, we use both keyword rank guarantee & traffic guarantee models at different milestones across the campaign period, which if we do not meet, billing stops and we work for free until we do.
-This puts a lot of our customers’ mind at ease, knowing that if we do not achieve the results we promise, we will work as hard as possible to get the performance back on track.
+This puts a lot of our customers’ minds at ease, knowing that if we do not achieve the results we promise, we will work as hard as possible to get the performance back on track.
 We know for a fact that a guarantee model for SEO is not common here in Hong Kong, which is what has helped us set ourselves apart.

-There are certainly more variables that are important to consider in regards to what is conducive towards forming a solid partnership with a potential agency, but for now, this should suffice to at least weed out 70% of all digital marketing agencies in Hong Kong that operate under confusing and ‘less-than-transparent’ models.
+There are certainly more variables that are important to consider in regards to what is conducive to forming a solid partnership with a potential agency, but for now, this should suffice to at least weed out 70% of all digital marketing agencies in Hong Kong that operate under confusing and ‘less-than-transparent’ models.